DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Mankind's hero who fought against non-human races heroes.
 Kai never ever doubted this story.

-_...Because I saw it_
+_...Because I saw it._

-_...Ten years ago, Sid's sword was before my eyes_
+_...Ten years ago, Sid's sword was before my eyes._

-Hero's sword actually exist
+Hero's sword actually exist.
 At demons graveyard.
 When he fell into depths of black pyramid, he definitely saw it.
 A sword that shine like a sun, surrounded by demon masses.